Memo8-KoreaUniv/Kramo/README.md

     <br/>
     Both the WYSIWYG editor and the Markdown editor are supported.
     <br/>
-    No Signup is needed if you have a [NAVER](https://www.naver.com) account!
+    No Signup is needed if you have a <a href="https://www.naver.com">NAVER</a> account!
 Try it now.
     <br/>
     <a href="#" target="_blank">Go!</a>
   </div>